 Kenton & the team fly to Kathmandu this morning .

-The main team of climbers with guides Garrett, Conan, & Sid are resting at the South Col high camp (Camp 4) in the saddle between Mount Everest and Mount Lhotse.
-They are preparing to depart for the summit around 7:30 PM tonight (Nepal time) in the hopes of reaching the summit early on May 18th.
+The main team of climbers with guides Garrett, Conan, & Sid are resting at the South Col high camp (Camp 4).
+Our Team are in the saddle between Mount Everest and Mount Lhotse.
+They are preparing to depart for the summit around 7:30 PM tonight.
+They are planning to reach the summit early on May 18th.

-Kenton, Ben, & Mark with our Sherpas headed down safely at Everest base camp and will move Kathmandu tomorrow .
+Kenton, Ben, & Mark with our Sherpas headed down safely to Everest base camp and will fly by helicopter to Kathmandu tomorrow .

 The team of Ant and Ed safely arrived at Kathmandu today.

 More summits from our team on Mount Everest!
-Today Kenton, Ben, Mark, along with our Sherpas made the summit of Mount Everest and reported great conditions, and are now safely in South Col .
-They will spend tonight there and will head down tomorrow to Camp 2.
+Today Kenton, Ben, Mark, along with our Sherpas made the summit of Mount Everest and reported great conditions.
+They are now safe in South Col also known as Camp 4.
+Their team will spend tonight there and will head down tomorrow to Camp 2.

-Our main team of climbers with Garrett, Conan, & Sid are heading up to Camp 4 today, climbing up the steep ice of the Lhotse Face and over the Yellow Band and the Geneva Spur.
-Their plan is to rest tomorrow and go for the summit push on evening of May 17th , if the weather gets good.
+Additionally , Our main team of climbers with Garrett, Conan, & Sid are heading up to Camp 4 today.
+They will climb up the steep ice of the Lhotse Face, over the Yellow Band and the Geneva Spur.
+Their plan is to rest tomorrow and go for the summit push on the evening of May 17th , if the weather is good.

-The main Everest team is at camp 3, with guides Garrett, Conan, Sid with climbers Josh, Matt, Randy, Tym and David, everyone is doing well.
+The main Everest team is at camp 3, with guides Garrett, Conan, Sid with climbers Josh, Matt, Randy, Tym and David.
+Everyone is doing well.
 We had a great day with nice weather climbing from our Camp 2 to Camp 3 on the Lhotse Face.
-The total climb took us about 5 hours, and after moving into camp 3 we had some soup and have been rehydrating, and enjoying the views from this spectacular location.
+The total climb took us about 5 hours.
+Additionally, After moving into camp 3 we had some soup and have been rehydrating, and enjoying the views from this spectacular location.

-We had the pleasure of seeing our advance team of Everest climbers Ed & Ant as they descended the Lhotse face after their successful summit of Mount Everest yesterday with 4 of our amazing climbing Sherpas.
-They were a little tired which is to be expected and but were in good spirits as they made their way down the Lhotse face to our camp 2 where they will spend the night, and descend to our Everest base camp tomorrow.
+Also, we had the pleasure of seeing our advance team of Everest climbers Ed & Ant as they descended the Lhotse face after their successful summit of Mount Everest yesterday with 4 of our amazing climbing Sherpas.
+They were a little tired which is to be expected.
+But, they were in good spirits as they made their way down the Lhotse face to our camp 2 where they will spend the night.
+Tomorrow, they will descend to our Everest base camp.

-Our second team of Kenton, Ben, and Mark decided to rest today at the South Col high camp (Camp 4) with their Sherpas and they are planning to start their climb tonight!
-Fingers crossed they have good weather.
+Furthermore, our second team of Kenton, Ben, and Mark decided to rest today at the South Col high camp (Camp 4) with their Sherpas.
+They are planning to start their climb tonight!
+Fingers crossed for good weather!

-Our team of Ed & Ant along with our Sherpas Dawa & Sangbu have reached South Col and staying tonight there!
-They have good conditions and are planning to come down tomorrow at Everest Basecamp.
+Our team of Ed & Ant along with our Sherpas Dawa & Sangbu have reached South Col and staying there tonight!
+They have good conditions and are planning to come down tomorrow to Everest Basecamp.

-Our main team of Garrett, Conan, Sid, Matt, Tym, David, Josh, & Randy are resting in Camp 2 and evaluating the weather conditions and preparing to head up to Camp 3 for the summit push tomorrow.
+Also, Our main team members of Garrett, Conan, Sid, Matt, Tym, David, Josh, & Randy are resting in Camp 2 .
+They are evaluating the weather conditions and preparing to head up to Camp 3 for the summit push tomorrow.

 Time of Climb – 8:50 am 14th May 2018

-Mountaineering Guide : Mr Dawa Phinjo Lama, Mr Phurba Ridar Bhote, Mr Kul Bahadur Thapa Magar, Mr Sangbu Bhote
+Mountaineering Sherpa Guides: Mr Dawa Phinjo Lama, Mr Phurba Ridar Bhote, Mr Kul Bahadur Thapa Magar, Mr Sangbu Bhote

-Our Sherpas worked very hard today to break trail through waist deep snow and some strong winds to establish the climbing route to the summit of Mount Everest!
-They are now back at the south sol high camp (camp 4).
+Our Sherpas worked very hard today to break trail through waist deep snow and some strong winds.
+They have now established the climbing route to the summit of Mount Everest!
+They are now back at the south col high camp (camp 4).

-We are happy that our team made the first summit of Mount Everest in 2018, and now hopefully many other climbers will be able to follow the route safely to the summit over the next week if good weather.
+We are happy that our team made the first summit of Mount Everest in 2018.
+Now, hopefully many other climbers will be able to follow the route safely to the summit over the next week if we have good weather.